-The minimum level of a ONE (the name is just intuitive) filter eliminates all single-number groups from past lotto drawings.
+The minimum level of filter ONE (the name is just intuitive) eliminates all single-number groups from past lotto drawings.
 If we set the minimum level of the ONE filter to 1, it will eliminate EACH lotto number from the previous draw.
 There are 6 numbers per combination.
 Thus, we will eliminate 6 numbers from the field of play (e.g. 49 numbers in the game).
 Only numbers from the remaining 49 – 6 = 43 lotto numbers will be part of the combinations generated.

 Therefore, the minimum level of ONE will allow an amount of combinations equal to the formula of combinations 43 taken 6 at a time.
 C(43, 6) = 6,096,454 combinations.
 Total number of lotto combinations C(49, 6) = 13,983,816.
 In other words, the minimum level of ONE will eliminate 7,887,362 combinations.